fent/node-streamin/README.md

 # API
 ### streamin(io, [requestOptions])

 If `io` is a path to a file, it will return a stream that points to a local file.
 If it's a url, a stream from a remote request will be returned.
 If it detects that `io` is already a stream, it returns it.
+Will also decompress a gzip/deflate compressed http stream.

 `requestOptions` can be a hash of options passed to [request](https://github.com/mikeal/request).